HackMeGG/windows-setup/readme-eng.md

 CHECK the "**Disable fullscreen optimizations**" \
 hit **APPLY** and **OK** button.

-#### 31. Enabling RE-Bar:
+#### 31. Enabling ReBar:
-Rebar (resizable BAR) enables more efficient communication between the CPU and the graphics card.
+ReBar (resizable BAR) enables more efficient communication between the CPU and the graphics card.
 Enabling this functionality can result in a performance improvement.
-For AMD RE-Bar is named SAM, it's the same thing as ReBar.
+For AMD ReBar is named SAM, it's the same thing as ReBar.

-:warning: To use REBAR, you need a **NVIDIA GeForce RTX 30-series** or **AMD RX 6000 series**, a compatible **CPU**, compatible **motherboard**.
+:warning: To use ReBar, you need a **NVIDIA GeForce RTX 30-series** or **AMD RX 6000 series**, a compatible **CPU**, compatible **motherboard**.

 - To enable Resizable BAR:
   - Enter the system’s BIOS configuration